Ianna1009/coding_notebook/375guess-number-higher-or-lower-ii.md

 **Ideas:**

-Given hint #4, we can't solve it using Binary Search like
+Given hint #4, we can't solve it using Binary Search like 374.
+Guess Number Higher or Lower